BlueBrain/MorphIO/doc/specification.md

 # Section ordering
 In MorphIO each section is identified by an ID.
 By default, the section IDs will correspond to the order of section appearance while performing a depth-first traversal on every neurites.
 The neurite order is the order of appearance in the file.
 Alternatively, the NRN simulator way of ordering section can be used by specifying the flag `morphio::Option::NRN_ID` when opening the file.
-In the NRN iteration, soma sections are placed first and then neurites are sorted by type: axon -> basal -> apical
+In the NRN simulator, the soma which is considered as a section (contrary to MorphIO) is placed first and then neurites are sorted according to their type.
+The final order is the following:
+0. Soma
+1. Axon
+2. Basal
+3. Apical

 # Format specific specifications
 - H5: